Takishima/flake8-secure-coding-standard/README.md

 ### Mode-like options

 Mode-like options are configuration options for errors/warnings that relate to some function that accepts a `mode` parameter (or similar) that control some file or directory permissions.
+This is typically valid for the followiing warnings:

+- SCS116
+- SCS117
+- SCS118

+Since these warnings can be quite disruptive, they are turned off by default.

 For those kind of options, the plugin understands a variety of values that must be specified as `string`.
-They will then be parsed into a list of allowed mode
+They will then be parsed into a list of allowed mode values:
-values:

 - Any positive, non-zero (octal or decimal) integer value specifies the maximum value for the mode value
 - A comma-separated list of (octal or decimal) integers indicates the list of allowed mode values